Frequently Asked Questions

 How are indirect (overhead, F and A) costs calculated?

-Indirect (overhead) cost rates for federal grants and contracts are negotiated between the UW System and US Department of Health and Human Services.
+rates for federal grants and contracts are negotiated between the UW System and US Department of Health and Human Services.
 Rates are calculated as a percentage of a project's salaries and fringe benefits.
+Federal Indirect Rate Agreement

 Non-federal grants and contracts must also request overhead cost reimbursement unless a funding agency prohibits it.
-UW-L has established non-federal overhead cost rates that are available online.
 Non-federal rates are calculated as a percentage of a project's total direct costs.

 What are the guidelines for cost sharing (matching funds) in a budget?